 - It can help infuse any added flavours into the mix

 - It can help with milk protein "denaturation"

-ii) Protein denaturation
+ii) Milk protein denaturation

 When we heat the mixture the whey proteins in the milk undergo partial protein unfolding which is also know as denaturation.
 Essentially this just means that their structure changes under the stress of the heat.

 However, this new structure is more inclined to stabilize the air bubbles in the ice cream.
 So what it means for us is a smoother, more stable final product.

 Once the mixture has been pasteurized, it should be cooled down as quickly as possible.
 This is to minimize the time it remains between 45 °C (113 °F) and 15 °C (59 °F) which is when harmful bacteria can re-develop.